 There are accommodation options all along the way, but it’s recommended that you book rooms in advance because it’s a popular route.

-A lovely, fairly short road that is traditionally walked from north to south, it can be done in 4-5 days and it’s a good option for beginners.
-If the weather is cloudy you might need a map and compass to find your way, but otherwise you should have no trouble.
+The Annandale Way is a lovely, fairly short road that is traditionally walked from north to south, it can be done in 4-5 days and it’s a good option for beginners.
+If the weather is cloudy you might need a map and compass to find your way, but otherwise, you should have no trouble.
 It starts at Moffat and ends at Newbiebarns in Solway Firth, and it follows the River Annan from its source near the Devil’s Beef Tub.
-The route branches at Corncockle Wood, and the south option goes through Lochmaben, and the south-east option goes through Lockerbie.
+The route branches at Corncockle Wood and the south option goes through Lochmaben, and the south-east option goes through Lockerbie.
 The south path is a little longer (about 12 miles).

 Arran Coastal Way

 Another beautiful coastal path, The Arran Coastal Way is circular and it starts and finishes in Brodick.
 You can go around this lovely little island in about a week, and you’ll enjoy the beaches and the sea all along the way.
 From Brodick Castle, Lochranza Castle, and Lochranza Distillery, to Hutton’s Unconformity, one of the world’s most important geological locations.

 The whole way is on one island with plenty of charming villages, which means you’ll always have a nice place to stay.
 Hotels, B&Bs, bunkhouses, guest houses, and hostels are all aplenty.